 Outcome-based Specifications

 In the health care sector outcome-based specifications are used to describe the purpose or function that a product, service, or system must fulfill to meet the desired patient outcomes.
-Following protocols and procedures are critical, however, at the end of the day it is the patient outcomes that really matter and to improve them a holistic and risk-based approach can enable innovation and better support continuous improvement.
+Implementing protocols and procedures are critical, however, at the end of the day it is the patient outcomes that really matter and to improve them a holistic and risk-based approach can enable innovation and better support continuous improvement.

 Specifications for solutions are written in terms of the desired outcomes along with the capabilities needed to achieve them rather than as requirements regarding how things should be done.
 This affords the necessary flexibility to make design trade-offs so that overall outcomes are advanced rather than only the outputs of processes.